This page provides answers to the following questions:

 Specifically, it was passed to address problems like restraining or coercing rights of employees when exercising their rights; discriminating against an employee because of member status in a union; refusing to bargain in good faith; encouraging employees to stop work to force special union matters; and charging excessive fees to both employees and employers.
 For more information on unfair labor practices, please see our retaliation for union activity page for additional information.

-Yes, there may be laws in some states governing unions.
+Yes, there are laws in some states governing unions.
 The NLRA has specific provisions that allow the states to pass laws regarding specific areas of the law dealing with unions.
 For example, the NLRA allows states to pass “right to work” laws or “open shop” laws, which means you have the right to work without joining a union or paying union dues.
-Each state has various laws, so check with your state’s local AFL-CIO web site to determine which laws affect you.
-In addition, state laws govern public sector unions.
+See the National Conference of State Legislators website for more information.

 To begin representing employees, a union must first make an application with the NLRB asking to be the representative of a particular bargaining unit.
 In that application/petition, the union gives a description of what workers it would like included.
 Typically, the employer will protest that description and want it to be narrowed – if a compromise cannot be reached, then the NLRB, using its discretion and reasonable interpretation of the NLRA, decides who is included.